 - What-If Report

 Exploring possible majors to determine a student's interest and to estimate whether the coursework they have completed meets any of the degree requirements for a specific major.

 To drop all courses for a given term.
 Students are liable for fees and a grade of W will appear on the transcript for each course.

 - Writing Requirement

-The University of Florida requires all students to complete courses that involve substantial writing for a total of 24,000 words.
+The University of Florida requires all students to complete courses that involve substantial writing and meet specific criteria for a total of 24,000 words.
 Courses are identified by category in the schedule of courses.